-A: Staff working on select units will be fit tested, however, all staff wearing an N95 mask should perform a self-seal check regardless of whether they have been fit tested or not.
-After donning an N95 respirator, perform a self-seal check to assist the mask performance.
-Continue to adjust the mask to minimize evidence of air leakage.
+A: Staff working on select units will be fit tested, however, all staff wearing an N95 respirator should perform a self-seal check regardless of whether they have been fit tested or not.
+After donning an N95 respirator, perform a self-seal check to assist the respirator's performance.
+Continue to adjust the respirator to minimize evidence of air leakage.

-q: How do I perform a user seal check for an N95 respirator?
+a: How do I perform a user seal check for an N95 respirator?

-A: To perform a Negative Pressure self-seal check take the following steps: - Place the N95 respirator on your face and inhale. - If the facepiece remains in its slightly collapsed condition and no inward leakage of air is detected, - the tightness of the N95 respirator is considered satisfactory.
+A: To perform a Negative Pressure self-seal check take the following steps: - Place the N95 respirator on your face and inhale. - If the face piece remains in its slightly collapsed condition and no inward leakage of air is detected, the tightness of the N95 respirator is considered satisfactory.